f5devcentral/bigip_automation_examples/bigip/bigip_next/security/migrate-from-tmos/Readme.md

 sh ./run.sh
 ```

-### 7. Install Dependencies
+### 2. Install Dependencies

+Enter `bigip/bigip_next/security/migrate-from-tmos/init`.
 Run the command to install the collections and libraries required in Ansible playbook:

 ```bash
 sh ./install-prerequisites.sh
 ```

-### 8. Infrastructure Configuration
+### 3. Initialize BIG-IP

-Enter `bigip/bigip_next/security/migrate-from-tmos/init` to initialize BIG-IP to resolve the app.
+Next, we will initialize BIG-IP to resolve the app.
 Note that the app will be resolved in **10.1.10.90** and **10.1.10.91** IPs which are virtual addresses of routing via TMOS.
 The app itself will be in **10.1.20.102** IP.
 Run the following command to start initializing:

 ```bash
 ansible-playbook -i inventory.ini site.yaml
 ```

-### 9. Verify NGINX App and TMOS
+### 4. Verify NGINX App and TMOS

 Let's verify the app is up and running: